Nonlocal Co-occurrence for Image Downscaling: Experimental Results

 \subsection{Parameters}

 In our algorithm, there is only one parameter to control, $k$.
 It basically determines the size of the square neighborhood $\S$ while building the similarity matrix in \eqref{eq:co-occurence}.
 Note that each of the possible pair occurs in the aggregation step in \eqref{eq:main} should also be considered during the construction of the co-occurrence matrix in \eqref{eq:co-occurence}.
 This basic observation leads to $k \geq d$.
 In a practical scenario of downscaling, the downscaling factor $d$ is a user-defined quantity.
 Whereas, $k$ is the algorithmic parameter to be set with reference to $d$.
 In Figure \ref{fig:img02}, we present a visual result to demonstrate the effect of various possible $k$ for a fixed $d$.
 In this experiment, we used $d = 2$ and $k = \{2, 3, 5\}$.
 We notice that all three downscaled images are visually indistinguishable.
-In other words, the proposed method is less sensitive to $k$ as long as it is at least (or more than) $d$.
+In other words, the proposed method IDCL is less sensitive to $k$.

+\textbf{Runtime Comparison}: To demonstrate the effectiveness of our method, we present a comparison on computation time with \cite{duchon1979lanczos} and \cite{weber2016rapid}.
+In Table \ref{tab:time}, we show the results for downscaling a $(256 \times 256)$ color image by factor ($k = 2$) on \texttt{Matlab 2018a} in \texttt{Intel(R)} \texttt{3.50GHz} machine.
+We note that the simplest method in a \cite{duchon1979lanczos} takes the least time.
+Our method IDCL takes slightly more time than \cite{weber2016rapid}.
+This additional time is spent in learning the co-occurrence map as stated in Algorithm \ref{algo:co-occur}.